VishwaPatel892/MY_PORTFOLIO/README.md

 # ⭐ Support

-If you like my work, consider giving a ⭐ to my repositories!
+If you like this project, give it a ⭐ and share it!

 ---

-# ⚡ Fun Fact
+# ⚡ Author

-> I turn ☕ coffee into scalable web applications 😄
+**Vishwa Patel**
+💻 Full Stack Developer | 🚀 MERN Stack